2021 Wyoming Outdoor Weekend’s Raffle of a Game and Fish Commissioner License

 Only 2500 tickets will be sold, giving you better odds of drawing a premier tag than the regular draw.
 Tickets are 1 for $20, 15 for $200, or give yourself an amazing chance by getting 50 tickets for $500.

-Tickets are available until they are sold out or through 1:25 pm on July 17, 2020, and the drawing follows right after at 1:30 pm.
+Tickets are available until they are sold out or through 5:30 pm on May 22nd.

 Where does my money go?